ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Workflows and scripts

 Scientific workflows and scripts that were used (or can be used) to analyze or generate files contained in an the RO-Crate MAY be embedded in an RO-Crate.
-Workflows and scripts SHOULD be described using the type `SoftwareSourceCode`:
+Workflows and scripts SHOULD be described using the data entities of type `SoftwareSourceCode`:

 schema property | Domain | Cardinality | Valid RO-Crate
 --------------- | ------ | ----------- | --------------